YakiniA/12-MySQL-EmployeeTracker/README.md

 npm start
 ```

+First need to set the database by using the queries in schema.sql, seed.sql

 ### NPM Module

 * Inquirer      - Used the inquirer.prompt method to prompt the user with questions regarding the employees.
 Validate attribute in the inquirer module is used in order to ensure each questions was answered correctly.